dameriek-bit/macOS-GoldenGate-SDDM/README.md

 [Download the theme](https://drive.google.com/file/d/1TAHWyCkMo69zcXe35QYwUfyQ8Xwxa1So/view?usp=sharing)

-Once the file is downloaded and extracted, copy the t
+Once the file is downloaded and extracted, copy the it to the

-heme folder and run sudo ./install.sh
+home folder and run sudo ./install.sh

+if you downloaded one without wallpapers move the folder with the theme to /usr/share/sddm/themes and edit /etc/sddm.conf